eddisonpham/StonkBench/README.md

 1. Implement your model in `src/models/` and ensure you inherit from the appropriate base class (`ParametricModel` or `DeepLearningModel`).
 2. Register your model in `notebooks/pipeline_validation.py` by specifying it under `run_complete_evaluation`.
-3. Rerun the pipeline and review your new runs in MLFlow!
+3. Rerun the pipeline and review your results in the `results/` directory!

 ---